 [20.1] The predaceous mite, Typhlodromus pyri, which is native to some apple production regions in New England, can successfully control populations of European red mite in commercial apple orchards so that no applications of miticides are required for seasonal control when selective pesticide programs are followed.
-This species also has been successfully introduced to some New England orchards.
-Refer to Tables 6.1.1 and 7.1 for ratings of pesticide effects on predatory mites, and to IPM Pub.
-No. 215 (Achieving Biological Control of European Red Mite in Northeast Apples: An Implementation Guide for Growers) for guidelines to implementing this approach.
+Refer to Table 7.1.3 and 7.1 for ratings of pesticide effects on predatory mites.